Ocean Grill

 307 Wellesley Street East

-at Parliament)
+(at Parliament)

 416 929 2099

 This unassuming Tamil restaurant is somewhat off the beaten path.
 A large part of their business is take-out and this detracts from the dining room experience.
 We asked for water which took a long time to materialize.
 The mango chutney and poppadoms we ordered never did arrive.
+The rectangular wooden tables have no table cloths.
+Background sitar music & traditional art work add to the ambiance but the rather tatty menus need replacing.

 All that being said, the food was excellent and the portions generous.
 Our starters - Ulunthu Vadai (crushed lentil donut shaped dumpling, deep fried and served with coconut chutney), 2 pieces $3.45 and vegetable samosas (potato, carrots, green peas and spices in a savory pastry deep fried and served with a sweet spicy sauce), 2 pieces $3.45 were very good.